-These experiences make students aware of the importance of the non-technical skills needed for professional success.
-Through this program students are given significant help in easing the transition into the workplace and ensuring success there.
+These experiences help to make students aware of the importance of the non-technical skills needed for professional success.
+The course introduces engineering students to a number of the topics required for student outcomes (a-k) by ABET.
+Through this program students are given significant help in navigating their career at The Cooper Union as well as easing the transition into the workplace and ensuring professional success.